mshirlaw/single-responsibility-principle/PITCHME.md

 ## Highly coupled code?

-> if in order to use module A a developer must also be aware of the implementation of module B then module A & B are said to be highly (or tightly) coupled
+If in order to use module A a developer must also be aware of the implementation of module B then module A & B are said to be highly (or tightly) coupled

 ---